This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 “Climate-related financial risk” is defined as the “material risk of harm to immediate and long-term financial outcomes due to physical and transition risks, including, but not limited to, risks to corporate operations, provision of goods and services, supply chains, employee health and safety, capital and financial investments, institutional investments, financial standing of loan recipients and borrowers, shareholder value, consumer demand, and financial markets and economic health.”

-On September 2, 2025, CARB issued a Draft Checklist to assist covered entities with developing their initial climate-related financial risk reports.
+On 2 September 2025, CARB issued a draft checklist to assist covered entities with developing their initial climate-related financial risk reports.
 Amongst other things, CARB clarifies that although SB 261 does not specify use of calendar year or fiscal year data, entities should use the most recent / best available data for the first report.
+On 17 November 2025, CARB issued a final checklist, which details all of the changes from the draft on the first page.

-Note on December 1, 2025, CARB will also post a public docket for covered entities to post the location of their public link to their first-climate related financial risk report.
+Note on 1 December 2025, CARB posted a public docket for covered entities to post the location of their public link to their first-climate related financial risk report (for further details see “Enforcement” below).

 Assurance requirements